 Quite honestly, this arrangement came about for two positive—though selfish—reasons.
 One, I could not stand to be away from them for an entire weekend, so every other weekend was not going to work.
 Two, their father was against the “Dinner with Dad” on Wednesdays that so many divorced dads are limited to.
 So we created our own schedule to see how it would go.
 We’ve kept it for all those years.

 When the kids were younger, we managed things for them and this worked pretty seamlessly.
 As they grew up, it became more challenging as the management shifted from us to them.
 Keeping track of clothes and homework and electronics and all of the other necessities of teenage life became significantly more difficult when it was the teenagers who were in charge.

 As the kids evolved from younger children into tweens and teens, the emotional situations they faced also evolved from those I could “fix” for them into ones I try to “facilitate” for them.
 Trying to work through adolescent issues with them while only seeing them part of the time is challenging.
 I want to be there for everything—good, bad, and ugly.

 I feel like their dad and I parent our children separately much in the same way we would have parented them together.
 But doing that in two different locations makes it feel rather lopsided at times.
 It’s a division of labor of sorts, but the result is often unintentionally different parenting in different places.
-Although that can be frustrating at times as the parent and confusing at times for the children, we are usually able to come together for the big stuff.
+Although that can be frustrating at times for the parent and confusing at times for the children, we are usually able to come together for the big stuff.
 The bottom line is that our kids feel the love from us both.
-And I know is the most important part.
+And I know that’s the most important part.